codeliner/php-ddd-cargo-sample/README.md

 - [x] Doctrine ORM ^2.5 [Embeddables](http://doctrine-orm.readthedocs.org/projects/doctrine-orm/en/latest/tutorials/embeddables.html)
 - [x] PHPUnit ^5.0
 - [x] Behat ^3.0
-- [x] Single Page UI with [riot.js](http://riotjs.com/)
+- [x] Single Page UI using [riot.js](http://riotjs.com/)

 ## Goal of the Project

-We want to show the PHP way of implementing Domain-Driven Design with the help of the original Cargo sample used in Eric Evans book `Domain-Driven Design: Tackling Complexity in the Heart of Software`.
+We want to show the PHP 7 way of implementing Domain-Driven Design with the help of the original Cargo sample used in Eric Evans book `Domain-Driven Design: Tackling Complexity in the Heart of Software`.
 This has already been done using java and a C# version is also available.